interchainio/funding/review_process.md

 will draft a prospective **Financing Agreement**, which will used as the basis for subsequent evaluation.

-## Board of Management & Technical Advisory Committee
+## Board of Management & Technical Advisory Board

 The draft Financing Agreement, together with Granting Entity reviews and the original application, are delivered to the **Board of Management**, a supervisory body employed by the Interchain Foundation.

-The Board of Management will administer the assembly of a **Technical Advisory Committee**, composed of domain experts with a proven record of community contribution.
+The Board of Management will administer the assembly of a **Technical Advisory Board**, composed of domain experts with a proven record of community contribution.
 This committee will provide feedback on each proposal's technical soundness and benefit to the wider ecosystem.

-The Board of Management will then incorporate feedback from the Technical Advisory Committee with all previous materials to create a final package which will be unanimously endorsed by the Board of Managment or otherwise returned to Stewards with revising comments.
+The Board of Management will then incorporate feedback from the Technical Advisory Board with all previous materials to create a final package which will be unanimously endorsed by the Board of Managment or otherwise returned to Stewards with revising comments.